 Why Start a Dropshipping Business?

-Despite the challenges, being a dropshipper has its benefits.
+Despite the challenges, being a dropshipper is one of the most lucrative ways to make money online.
 To begin with, a dropshipping business model is easy to set up.
 You can set everything up and start selling online within a day, even hours.

 It doesn’t require a lot of investment.
 Since you won’t be holding any inventory, there are no upfront purchases.
 No warehouse storage is needed, and no worries about packaging and shipping costs either.